jlian/linux-kernel-cross-compile/README.md

 # Linux kernel cross compile

 Docker container to cross-compile linux kernel for let say raspi, or x86 system from Mac M1.
-But this README will only provide to compile the kernel for raspi zero (arm 32bit), as for raspi 3 and 4 (with arm 64bit), you can check directly on [geerlingguy/extras/cros-compile](https://github.com/geerlingguy/raspberry-pi-pcie-devices/tree/master/extras/cross-compile), or [from raspi documentation](https://www.raspberrypi.com/documentation/computers/linux_kernel.html#cross-compiling-the-kernel).
+But this README will only provide to compile the kernel for RPi 4 (arm 32bit).
+For 64bit, you can check directly on [geerlingguy/extras/cros-compile](https://github.com/geerlingguy/raspberry-pi-pcie-devices/tree/master/extras/cross-compile), or [from raspi documentation](https://www.raspberrypi.com/documentation/computers/linux_kernel.html#cross-compiling-the-kernel).

 ## Get into the container